Marcus-NEXUS/shared/install_conda.md

-### Install Miniconda, set up a conda environment, and install Garnett
+### Install Miniconda, set up a conda environment, and install Garnett on Euler

 ---